 14. The Party's OverSo What Is to Be Done?
 Richard Flacks

 BACK TO TOP

 About the Author(s)

-Enrique Laraña is Titular Professor of Sociology at the University of Madrid, Spain.
+Enrique Laraña (1949-2014) was Titular Professor of Sociology at the University of Madrid, Spain.

 Hank Johnston is a lecturer in the Department of Sociology at San Diego State University.

-Joseph R. Gusfield is Professor Emeritus of Sociology at the University of California, San Diego.
+Joseph R. Gusfield (1923-2015) was Professor Emeritus of Sociology at the University of California, San Diego.